 We currently utilize and depend upon, and plan to utilize and depend upon, independent investigators and collaborators, such as medical institutions, CROs, CMOs, and strategic partners to conduct and support our preclinical studies and clinical trials under agreements with us.
-For example, we use Pharmaron to conduct preclinical studies and clinical trials and provide us with active pharmaceutical ingredients ("APIs").
-Pharmaron has previously experienced and is currently experiencing delays as a result of COVID-19, which resulted in minor delays in our preclinical studies and could delay the timing of the nomination for our product candidate for our third program.
+For example, we use Pharmaron to conduct preclinical studies and clinical trials and provide us with APIs.
 Since Pharmaron is located in China, we are exposed to the possibility of product supply disruption and increased costs in the event of changes in the policies of the United States or Chinese governments, political unrest or unstable economic conditions in China.
 For example, a trade war could lead to tariffs on the APIs we obtain from Pharmaron.
 Any of these matters could materially and adversely affect our business and results of operations.
 Further, we may be exposed to fluctuations in the value of the local currency in China.
 Future appreciation of the local currency could increase our costs.

 In the future, we may also rely on third parties for the manufacture of any companion diagnostics we may develop.
 These third parties have had and will continue to have a significant role in the conduct of our preclinical studies and clinical trials and the subsequent collection and analysis of data.
-For example, our academic and industrial partners contribute highly enabling technologies and services that include cell proliferation assays, cell-based resistance screens, and ex vivo testing on primary patient samples.